wealthkernel/api-documentation-guides/docs/webhooks/Getting-Started.md

 # Getting Started

-## Tunnelling traffic to your local machine
+## Tunnelling traffic to your local environment

-To test out webhooks locally without deploying an application to an environment or exposing your test environments to the Internet, you can use ngrok, a free service which tunnels internet traffic to your local environment.
+To test out webhooks locally without deploying an application to an environment or exposing your test environments to the Internet, you'll need some additional tooling.
+There are third party services to help you tunnel internet traffic to your local environment.
+In this guide we will be using ngrok.

 Download ngrok [here](https://ngrok.com/download), then follow their getting started guide.